jinkya2/guide/redux/ultimate-redux-course-2023/README.md

   - Data flow is complex
 - When you should NOT use Redux?
   - Small or medium size app
-  - Simple UI ans static data
+  - Simple UI and static data
   - Dont just use any tools because they are popular.
-  - Dan Abramov, creator of Redux, wrote blog, "You might not need Redux"
+  - Dan Abramov, creator of Redux, wrote blog, "[You might not need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367 "dan abramov article")"
 - Refer `/section1-resource/redux-starter`
   - Using webpack
     - Webpack is the bundler to bundle our JavaScript code in one file and then link with our Browser.